ImperialCollegeLondon/rse_further_git_course/index.md

 ---

-This course introduces intermediate concepts and functionality of the version control system Git and the code repository GitHub, focused on ensuring an effective and healthy collaborative process.
+This course introduces intermediate concepts and functionality of the version control system Git and the code repository GitHub.
+The course is focused on ensuring an effective and healthy collaborative process.
 When collaborating with others, measures and tooling need to be in place to manage the process in an effective way, keeping track of the sequence of changes, reviewing, and approving what those changes are and undoing them, if needed.